mheidari98/compare_internet_packages/README.md

 ## Requirements
 - python3
 - use virtual environments & install requirements packages ([gist](https://gist.github.com/mheidari98/8ae29b88bd98f8f59828b0ec112811e7))
-- Chrome web driver : Download it from the address below and put it in the **Wuzzer** folder
+- Chrome web driver : Download it from the address below and Put it next to the main.py in the base folder
   ```
   Chrome:    https://sites.google.com/a/chromium.org/chromedriver/downloads
   ```